namakala/journey-log/task.md

 output: pdf_documents
 ---

+# 2024-02-29

+- Produce diagnostic plot of eigentriple plot from SSA
+- Schedule a meeting with Prof. Frederike
+- Prepare a short slide containing:
+  - Updated research questions
+  - Brief on methods
+  - Diagnostic plots
+  - Preliminary results
+- Check out TRIMBOS NEMESIS $\to$ They use CIDI in Netherlands

 # 2024-02-16

 - Add weekly aggregate of sociodemographic data as a covariate when performing further modelling, discuss it with Jens: